jlacar/aoc-in-kotlin-all/README.md

 ### Some over-engineering expected

 I'm not much of a competitive programmer so I don't expect to solve these puzzles faster than the average.
-I generally don't play [code golf](https://code.golf) with any of these solutions.

 I am, however, big on doing TDD and refactoring for simplicity, clarity, and ease of maintenance.
 I strive to keep the code clean, where "clean" means easy to understand and work with.
 Keeping the code as clean as it can be as I go helps me keep from getting confused and helps me solve the problem faster in the long run.

 That said, I still manage to go overboard at times and end up with code that looks over-engineered, which it probably is.

-My general approach to solving these problems is to prefer clarity rather brevity.
+My general approach is to prefer clarity over brevity.
 Sometimes I refactor for clarity and get less code.
 Other times, I'll end up with more code.
+I never intentionally play [code golf](https://code.golf) with any of these solutions so if you see something that's brief but not clear or looks too clever but cryptic, please drop a comment and let me know.

 Feel free to comment and point out anything that might be a questionable or problematic practice in Kotlin.